You want to get rid of the error-prone manual installation and update steps – processes that can take up days.

 - The Software Provisioning Manager Archive is downloaded and unpacked to a local directory using the following command: <Path to SAPCAR>\sapcar.exe -xvf <Path to Download Directory>\SWPM10SP<Support_Package_Number>_<Version_Number>.SAR <Path to Unpack Directory> See: Downloading and Extracting the Software Provisioning Manager Archive

-- The latest patch level of SAP Identity Management installation archives and SAP Kernel installation archives are downloaded.
+- The latest patch level of SAP Identity Management installation archives and the specifically required installation archives are downloaded.
 See: Downloading Specific Installation Archives (Archive-Based Installation).

 We recommend that you always download the latest patch level of SAP Identity Management components from the SAP Software Download Center as an alternative to downloading the complete installation media.
 Note that, if you choose to download the complete SAP Identity Management media, the media is delivered with each support package stack of SAP Identity Management 8.0 release.
 As result of this, you always download patch 00 of the respective SP.